MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-management-commands.md

 In your preferred IDE or text editor, create a project or file named *management commands* using the convention appropriate for your preferred language.
 Then add the following code:

 1. Create a client app that connects your cluster.
-Replace the `<your_cluster>` placeholder with your cluster name.
+Replace the `<your_cluster_uri>` placeholder with your cluster name.

     ### [C\#](#tab/csharp)